dereke/koda/README.markdown

 ```

 > So sorry, we were actually lying... it couldn't be that simple right?
-> Unfortunately you would have to add the free 500mb mongohq provider too...
+> Unfortunately you would have to add the free 500mb mongolab provider too...

 `
 heroku addons:add mongolab:starter